openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    **Rationale**: edX JavaScript should be written consistent with the latest ECMA-262 specification in order to ensure future support, the largest community and the availability of modern features.
-Currently, the ECMA-262 edition 6 (ES6) is the edition with the largest support and should be used.
+Currently, ES2022 is the latest version with full compatibility from `the browsers we support`_.
+   There is no need to use Babel, core-js, nor polyfills to provide backwards compatibility with unsupported browsers nor to transform ES2022 code into ES6/ES5 code.

+   **TypeScript**: TypeScript should be utilized in frontend code wherever it seems to provide value (especially in any code that is reused: libraries, API wrappers, shared components, data type definitions, etc.).
+For details, see :doc:`OEP-0067-0008 TypeScript <oep-0067/decisions/frontend/0008-typescript>`.

-   To support this syntax in older browsers, use `Babel`_.
-Babel may also be configured to add syntax extensions widely adopted by the community of our recommended framework (e.g., `JSX`_).
+   **JSX**: Babel or other tooling may be used to add JSX syntax support to our JavaScript/TypeScript code.

-   **Exception**: Much of edX's existing front end code is written conformant to the edition of ECMA-262 released in 2009 (ES5).
-Files written in ES5 should be gradually converted to the newer standard as new development in those feature areas requires.
+   **Porting**: Files written in ES5 and/or plain JS should be gradually converted to the newer standard (e.g. TypeScript with ES2022 syntax) as new development in those feature areas allows.

-   **Note**: edX previously used CoffeeScript, but its use has now been deprecated.
-Community interest in TypeScript has also grown, but it and other languages that do not follow the ECMA-262 spec should not be used.

 #. **JavaScript code should follow the edX ESLint configuration**